martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 in an end certificate, and proof of possession of the private key corresponding to that end certificate.

-The `CERTIFICATE` frame MUST NOT be sent by servers.
-A `CERTIFICATE` frame received by a client SHOULD be rejected with a stream error of type `PROTOCOL_ERROR`.
+Use of the `CERTIFICATE` frame by servers is not defined by this document.
+A `CERTIFICATE` frame received by a client MUST be ignored.

 The `CERTIFICATE` frame MUST be sent on stream zero.
 A `CERTIFICATE` frame received on any other stream MUST be rejected with a stream error of type `PROTOCOL_ERROR`.